Populate the HR Outcomes Dashboard with data

 • Percent of reviews for direct reports that managers shared

-What do Outcome Scorecards look like in an empty state vs a populated state?
+What do Outcome Tiles look like in an empty state vs a populated state?

-If your organization has not yet collected or input relevant outcomes data in 15Five, scorecards will display in a default empty state similar to this:
+If your organization has not yet collected or input relevant outcomes data in 15Five, Outcome Tiles will display in a default empty state similar to this:

-Once you've collected relevant data from performance reviews, goals, engagement surveys, check-ins, 1-on-1s, and your HRIS, scorecards will look similar to this:
+Once you've collected relevant data by taking actions like connecting your HRIS, holding performance reviews, and completing engagement surveys, Outcome Tiles will look similar to this:

 How do I configure the HR Outcomes Dashboard?